RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: INTRODUCTION

-In this paper, we propose a new technique for performing integrated IL and RL called {\em reinforced inverse dynamics modeling (RIDM)} that seeks to bypass the issues identified above.
-RIDM uses recent ideas from model-based imitation from observation (IfO) to enable integrated imitation and reinforcement learning from a {\em single, action-free} demonstration consisting of only {\em raw states}.
-Moreover, RIDM represents a new paradigm for combining IL and RL in that the agent's behavior is driven not by a classical policy function or value function, but rather directly by the fixed demonstration trajectory coupled with a parameterized inverse dynamics model.
-While flexible in the choice of this model, we show that RIDM can employ robust and well-understood local controllers that admit relatively low-dimensional parameterizations such as a proportional-integral-derivative (PID) controller.
-To optimize the agent's behavior in response to the environment reward, RIDM modifies only the parameters of this inverse dynamics model, using the fixed demonstration trajectory information to define the sequence of set points.
+In this paper, we propose a new technique for integrating IL and RL called {\em reinforced inverse dynamics modeling (RIDM)} that bypasses the issues identified above.
+RIDM leverages recent ideas from model-based imitation from observation (IfO) to enable integrated imitation and reinforcement learning from a {\em single, action-free} demonstration consisting of only {\em raw states}.
+Moreover, RIDM represents a new paradigm for combining IL and RL in that the agent's behavior is based on following a fixed demonstration trajectory using a parameterized task-specific inverse dynamics model (IDM) (see, Figure \ref{fig:ridm_schematic}).
+A task-specific IDM is one that maps state-transitions to actions for a specific task only and and may not generalize to other tasks that have different reward functions.
+While RIDM requires the demonstration trajectory during execution, its overall objective is {\em not} to imitate, but rather to maximize the external environment reward.
+RIDM accomplishes this by using RL to tune the IDM that {\em attempts} to follow the fixed demonstration such that the resulting behavior leads to the highest environmental reward.
+Formulating the overall RL problem in this way allows RIDM to diverge from the demonstration if doing so will lead to higher task reward, which is helpful when the demonstration is sub-optimal.
+To the best of our knowledge, we are the first to introduce an algorithm that combines IfO and RL.

-We posit that this unique, model-driven way in which RIDM approaches integrated imitation and reinforcement learning will result in high-quality behavior trajectories from trial to trial.
-Consequently, we hypothesize that RIDM will be able to outperform baseline techniques (i.e., those that use typical policy functions or value functions to drive behavior) for scenarios in which only a single, raw-state-only demonstration is provided.
-We perform several quantitative experiments focused on both simulated and real robot control tasks, and we find that, indeed, the behaviors learned using RIDM achieve better final performance than those learned by other algorithms.
+To evaluate our algorithm, we establish a baseline algorithm by modifying a state-of-the-art IfO algorithm to incorporate an external reward signal.
+We hypothesize that RIDM will be able to outperform this baseline in the problem of interest where a few, raw-state demonstration is provided.
+We perform several quantitative experiments focused on both simulated and real robot control tasks, and find that RIDM's unique, model-driven approach results in high-quality behavior trajectories that lead to better performance than the baseline.

-The remainder of the paper is organized as follows.
-Section \ref{related_work} discuses the current literature in IfO, and integrating RL and IL.
-Section \ref{preliminaries} outlines the preliminaries.
-Section \ref{method} details our proposed control algorithm, RIDM.
-Section \ref{empirical_results} discusses our experiments on the MuJoCo domain, SimSpark robot soccer simulator, and UR5 physical robot arm.
-Finally, Section \ref{discussion} concludes.